maoberlehner/vue-lazy-hydration/README.md

 ## Motivation

-vue-lazy-hydration is a component to **improve Estimated Input Latency and Time to Interactive** of server-side rendered Vue.js Applications.
+vue-lazy-hydration is a component to **improve Estimated Input Latency and Time to Interactive** of server-side rendered Vue.js applications.
 This can be achieved **by using lazy hydration to delay the hydration of pre-rendered HTML**.
 Additionally, **code splitting is used to delay the loading of the JavaScript code of components** which are marked for lazy hydration.

 ## Install